 As vaccination rates rise, colleges are opening their campuses again and trying to attract new students, but this doesn’t mean that the COVID-19 pandemic is over.
-Infection rates are falling, but COVID variants and SARS-CoV-2 (the coronavirus that caused the COVID-19 disease) still exist, and epidemiologists say that the virus is shifting from a pandemic to an endemic state
+Infection rates are falling, but COVID variants and SARS-CoV-2 (the coronavirus that caused the COVID-19 disease) still exist, and epidemiologists say that the virus is shifting from a pandemic to an endemic state.

 This means the virus will continue to exist mostly in the background, and outbreaks may happen in different areas, particularly during the fall, at the beginning of the school year, when respiratory viruses traditionally go through an uptick.